 Sculpture of The Royal Ballet

-“This project is the beginning of a dialogue between sculpture and dance that allows me to work with artists of the highest calibre from The Royal Ballet.”
+“This project is a dialogue between sculpture and dance that allows me to work with artists of the highest calibre from The Royal Ballet.”
 Michael Talbot

 Talbot is a perfectionist and his figurative artwork is renowned for its exquisite detail and anatomical precision.
-This accuracy and attention to detail is an important factor in the Royal Ballet Collection, where each piece is carefully crafted to ensure that the poise and posture of the dancer is captured as precisely as possible.
-To achieve this, Talbot works closely with the dancers at the Royal Opera House, home to The Royal Ballet, observing and measuring them as he sculpts the clay model.
-During this creation phase the clay sculpture is carefully scrutinised by the expert and experienced eyes of the Royal Ballet directors and Talbot will often make minute adjustments to ensure the highest degree of integrity in the final study.
+This accuracy and attention to detail is an important factor in the Royal Ballet series, where each piece is carefully crafted to ensure that the poise and posture of the dancer is captured as precisely as possible.
+To achieve this, Talbot worked closely with the dancers at the Royal Opera House, home to The Royal Ballet.
+During this creation phase the clay sculpture was carefully scrutinised by the expert and experienced eyes of the Royal Ballet directors and Talbot would often make minute adjustments to ensure the highest degree of integrity in the final study.